 On successful completion of the course students will be able to:

-1. Plan, undertake and report on a project investigating a particular complex scientific challenge, and communicate research findings as suitable for a commissioning client.
+2. Plan, develop and report on a project investigating a particular complex challenge, and communicate outcomes.

 - Refine scientific writing skills

-- Reflect on the skillsets required for transdisciplinary science work
+- Reflect on the skill required for transdisciplinary science work

 Professional Task: Multi-media communication task